Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

 Reinstating a license canceled by withdrawal of sponsorship

-To reinstate a canceled license and be issued a new one, visit any DMV service center, except Express Offices.
-(DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
+To reinstate a canceled license and be issued a new one, visit any DMV service center, except Express offices.
+(DMV customer service centers accept cash, checks, debit cards and the following credit cards: Visa, MasterCard, American Express and Discover.
 Debit cards will be processed as credit.)
 You will need to complete form MV3001 - Wisconsin Driver License application and pay a reinstatement fee.
 If you are under 18 years of age, an approved adult will need to sign as your sponsor.
 If you do not have a sponsor, Proof of Insurance (SR22) is required.

 Questions?
 Contact us: Wisconsin DMV email service